votingsystem/votingsystem/currency-server/README.md

     /var/local/currency-server

-It can be changed setting system environment var 'currency_server_dir' with the desired value.
+The default configuration dir can be changed setting system environment var 'currency_server_dir' with the desired value.
 With Wildfly, this can be done:

     <system-properties>